MallaGh/DeleteDuplicatesProj/README.md

 # DeleteDuplicatesProj
-Synopsis
+##Synopsis

-Deleting Duplicates from array.
+Deleting Duplicates from array, using Java8 and earlier version API's.

-#Installation:
+##Installation:
 1) Clone the repository bu using the below URL. git clone https://github.com/MallaGh/DeleteDuplicatesProj.git <br>
 2) Once project is checked out, invoke the util class methods in static way.
-#API Reference:<br>
+##API Reference:<br>
 Used Java8 API to manipulate the Arrays and Lists.

-#Tests: To run the Junit testcases please include the following list of Jars.<br>
+##Tests: To run the Junit testcases please include the following list of Jars.<br>
 cglib-nodep-2.2.2.jar<br>
 javassist-3.20.0-GA.jar<br>
 junit-4.4.jar<br>